Update! We originally wrote this guide in 2019 but decided to update it to add Big Commerce and Oracle Commerce Cloud comparison as well.

 There are many Salesforce Commerce Cloud extensions that will simplify your work.
 They include Salesforce Navigator, Salesforce Inspector, Apex debugger, Salesforce API Fieldnames, Record and Metadata Comparator for Salesforce, and Salesforce Advanced Code Searcher.

-Similar to Magento, Salesforce Commerce Cloud also provides useful features including campaigns and catalog management, opportunity management, search engine optimization, multi site management, reports and dashboards, content management, social integrations, price management, AI-powered personalization, split shipments across multiple locations, cart and checkout, targeted promotion management and lots more.
+Similar to Magento, Demandware also provides useful features including campaigns and catalog management, opportunity management, search engine optimization, multi-site management, reports and dashboards, content management, social integrations, price management, AI-powered personalization, split shipments across multiple locations, cart and checkout, targeted promotion management and lots more.

 License Costs.
 Salesforce Commerce Cloud is fairly closed about the prices; they operate a “Shared Success” model, implying the higher the merchant profit, the higher the monthly fees.
 For instance, a merchant with $10 million in annual sales would anticipate spending approximately $100,000-$200,000 per year in licensing fees.

 Development and Maintenance Costs.
 There are much less highly skilled partners on the Salesforce Commerce Cloud side.
-If yo compare Salesforce Commerce Cloud vs Magento, the prices from agencies specialising in Salesforce Commerce Cloud seem to charge much more for all types of services.
+If you compare Demandware vs Magento, the prices from agencies specializing in Salesforce Commerce Cloud seem to charge much more for all types of services.

 Stores built with this platform: Hugo Boss, Ralph Lauren, Adidas, L’oreal USA, Clarins, Converse, Lacoste, Lancome, Tourneau, Tate Modern and more.